Profile API

 More than one algorithm may be used to hash an email address.
 Amperity assumes that SHA-256 is the algorithm used for hashing email addresses.

-A real-time workflow that relies on hashed email addresses must use a consistent hashing algorithm at each point in the downstream real-time workflow.
+A workflow that relies on hashed email addresses must use a consistent hashing algorithm at each point in the downstream workflow.

 Build a query that includes a hashed email address.
 For example: